coap-security/coap-ace-poc-overview/README.md

 with at least two phones, and any number of nRF52-DK devices with distinct firmware images[^limits]:

 * Turn on the battery powered devices.
-* Direct the phones to <https://oscore.gitlab.io/coap-ace-poc-webapp/> with a Chrome based browser, and scan for CoAP devices.
+* Direct the phones to <https://oscore.gitlab.io/coap-ace-poc-webapp/> with a Chrome based browser.

+  The web page can also be installed to the start screen as an app.
+* Scan for CoAP devices.
   Pick one with a label near you.
 * The device shows up in the device list.
   Attempt to read its temperature --